-Dr. Rose's clinical interests are general hematology/oncology, with particular interests in hemostasis and thrombosis, as well as bone marrow failure syndromes.
-She collaborates with the Department of Immunology at Nationwide Children's to evaluate and address the needs of patients with persistent cytopenias and combined immunologic and hematologic dysfunction, as well as the Department of Neurology to evaluate and care for children who have had strokes.
-Her research interests involve assessing risks and possible preventative treatment for thrombosis in children with diabetes, open treatment protocols for idiopathic thrombocytopenic purpura (ITP), and an investigator-initiated collaboration with immunology regarding immunologic dysfunction in patients with ITP.
-Dr. Rose is currently a contributing site investigator for national registry for patients with severe neutropenia.
-Dr. Rose attended medical school at Philadelphia College of Osteopathic Medicine and received residency training from Children's Hospital at Sinai in Baltimore.
-She completed her fellowship at Nationwide Children's and is now the Associate Program Director for the Hematology/Oncology/BMT fellowship program.
+Dr. Rose's clinical interests are in general hematology, in particular bone marrow failure and “cytopenias”.
+She collaborates with the Department of Immunology at Nationwide Children's Hospital to evaluate and address the needs of patients with persistent cytopenias and combined immunologic and hematologic dysfunction.
+Her research interests include collaborative studies for immune thrombocytopenia (ITP), aplastic anemia, bone marrow failure/myelodysplastic disorders, and severe chronic neutropenia among others.
+Dr. Rose also has an interest in Medical Education, serves as a preceptor for learners from high school through medical school and is the Program Director for the Hematology/Oncology/BMT Fellowship Program.
+Dr. Rose attended medical school at the Philadelphia College of Osteopathic Medicine and received residency training from Children's Hospital at Sinai in Baltimore.
+She completed her fellowship at Nationwide Children's, remained as faculty and is currently the Bone Marrow Failure and Cytopenia Program Director.

 Date of Appointment at Nationwide Children’s Hospital: 07/01/2008